ChrysKoum/SpecSync/README.md

 **Keep your specs, code, tests, and docs in perfect sync**

 SpecSync is a commit-driven reliability layer that ensures specifications, code, tests, and documentation remain synchronized throughout the development lifecycle.
-The system acts as a quality gate at commit-time, preventing drift between these critical artifacts before changes enter the codebase.
+It validates alignment at commit-time, preventing drift before changes enter your codebase.

 ## Why SpecSync?

-Ever committed code only to realize later that:
+Ever committed code only to realize:
-- Your specs are outdated?
+- Your specs are outdated
-- Tests are missing for new features?
+- Tests are missing for new features
-- Documentation doesn't match the implementation?
+- Documentation doesn't match implementation
+- API contracts between services are out of sync

-SpecSync solves this by validating alignment **before** commits are finalized.
-It's like having a vigilant code reviewer who never sleeps, ensuring your codebase stays consistent and maintainable.
+SpecSync validates alignment **before** commits are finalized, acting as an automated code reviewer that ensures consistency across your entire codebase.

-## Features
+## Core Features

+### SpecSync Core
 - ✅ **Automatic validation on commit** - No manual checks needed
 - ✅ **Drift detection** - Catches spec-code misalignments instantly
 - ✅ **Test coverage validation** - Ensures new code has tests
-- ✅ **Documentation sync checking** - Keeps docs current with code
+- ✅ **Documentation sync** - Keeps docs current with code
 - ✅ **Actionable suggestions** - Tells you exactly what to fix
 - ✅ **Customizable steering rules** - Adapts to your project conventions

-- ✅ **Fast validation** - Completes in under 30 seconds
-- ✅ **Non-invasive** - Preserves your staged changes
+### SpecSync Bridge
+- 🌉 **Cross-repository contract sync** - Keep APIs aligned across services
+- 🔄 **Auto-sync** - Automatic contract updates on IDE startup and intervals
+- 🔍 **Drift detection** - Validates API calls against provider contracts
+- 🚀 **Interactive setup** - Guided wizard for seamless onboarding
+- 📦 **Git-based sync** - No shared infrastructure required

 ## Architecture